MicrosoftDocs/azure-aks-docs/articles/aks/azure-hybrid-benefit.md

 ---

-## Enable Azure Hybrid Benefit for Azure Kubernetes Service
+## Disable Azure Hybrid Benefit for Azure Kubernetes Service

 To disable Azure Hybrid Benefit for an AKS cluster: